zhuhanming/coding-questions-telegram-bot/README.md

-# Coding Questions Bot
+# Coding Questions Tracker

 ![Lint Badge](https://github.com/zhuhanming/coding-questions-bot/workflows/Lint/badge.svg)&nbsp;&nbsp;![Deployment Badge](https://github.com/zhuhanming/coding-questions-bot/workflows/Deploy%20via%20SSH/badge.svg)&nbsp;&nbsp;[![CodeBeat Badge](https://codebeat.co/badges/a55a5fb0-6d46-41af-ba3d-0c733c8ef40b)](https://codebeat.co/a/zhu-hanming/projects/github-com-zhuhanming-coding-questions-bot-main)

 Have you ever joined a small Telegram group to keep each other accountable in LeetCoding (and on other platforms like HackerRank), only to slowly get tired of manually keeping track of the questions you did?

-Or did you ever encounter a situation where arranging mock interview started to wear you out?
+Or did you ever encounter a situation where arranging mock interviews started to wear you out?

-Fret not, for Coding Questions Bot is here!
+Fret not, for Coding Questions Tracker is here!
 This is a Telegram bot built to support groups that wish to keep each other accountable in doing weekly coding questions and mock interviews.

 ## Get Started